Adamfarrow1/Smart-water-heater-controller/README.md

 - Once you've opened your .xcworkspace:
 - In Signing & Capabilities,
     - Team: click on the drop down and select your team for example : Ximena Ramirez (Personal Team)
-    - remove Push Notifications from capabilies if you're not using a paid subcription of an Apple Developer account.
+    - Remove `Push Notifications` from capabilities if you're not using a paid subcription of an Apple Developer account.
     - Add your iPhone device in Xcode.
 To view this window, choose Window > Devices and Simulators.
 View and configure simulated devices from the Simulators tab.
 Use the (+) button to add and configure your iPhone for testing.

 **Running the app on an iPhone (must be on the same wifi network and sharing the same ip address):**